A Toronto Guide

 Known from its fine cuisine and the large selection of pastries, the location's appearance is minimalist and french, two amazing combinations.
 The bright white walls, and the colourful food make the perfect recipe for the finest pictures.

-Afterwards, head towards Bloor and Bay, an intersection where fashionable high end designer stores live.
-For example: Chanel, Dolce & Gabbana, Prada, Burberry and so on.
+Afterwards, head towards Bloor and Bay, an intersection where fashionable high end designer stores live like Chanel, Club Monaco, Prada and so on.
 Walk along Bloor St. and admire the architecture that blends a European influence with modern day western society.
 Your destination is 327 Bloor St W, better known as the Bata Shoe Museum.

 Apart from the beautiful architecture of the building, there is so much to experience in this museum.
 Shoes have a special way of telling us what people feel, want and like.
 They have existed for thousands of years and in every period of time; shoes def tell a story.
 From ancient Egyptian sandals to Chinese bound foot shoes, and glamorous celebrity heels.